VeriFIT/mata/README.md

     aut.final_states = {2, 3};
 ```

-Further, you can add transitions in form of tripple `(state_from, symbol, states_to`:
+Further, you can add transitions in form of tripple `(state_from, symbol, targets`:

 ```cpp
     aut.add_trans(0, 0, 2);